 If there ever was a spot upon earth where men may be happy in a state of cultivated society, it was the little principality of Neuwied.
 I saw it in 1770.
-The town was neat, and the palace handsome and in good taste; all was clean.
-But the country was beyond conception delightful; not a cottage that was out of repair, not a hedge out of order; it had been the hobby (pardon the word) of the Prince, who made it his daily employment to go through his principality regularly, and assist every householder, of whatever condition, with his advice, and with his purse; and, when a freeholder could not of himself put things into a thriving condition, the Prince sent his workmen and did it for him.
+The town was neat, and the palace handsome and in good taste.
+But the country was beyond conception delightful; not a cottage that was out of repair, not a hedge out of order; it had been the hobby (pardon me the word) of the Prince, who made it his daily employment to go through his principality regularly, and assist every housholder, of whatever condition, with his advice, and with his purse; and, when a freeholder could not of himself put things into a thriving condition, the Prince sent his workmen and did it for him.
 He endowed schools for the common people, and two academies for the gentry and the people of business.
 He gave little portions to the daughters, and prizes to the well-behaving sons of the labouring people.
-His own household was a pattern of elegance and economy; his sons were sent to Paris to learn elegance, and to England to learn science and agriculture.
-In short, the whole was like a romance (and was indeed romantic.)
+His own houshold was a pattern of elegance and economy; his sons were sent to Paris to learn elegance, and to England to learn science and agriculture.
+In short, the whole was like a romance (and was indeed romantic).
 I heard it spoken of with a smile at the table of the Bishop of Treves, at Ehrenbretstein, and was induced to see it next day as a curiosity: And yet even here, the fanaticism of Knigge would distribute his poison, and tell the blinded people, that they were in a state of sin and misery, that their Prince was a despot, and that they would never be happy till he was made to fly, and till they were all made equal.

-They got their wish; the swarm of French locusts sat down on Neuwied's beautiful fields in 1793, and entrenched themselves; and in three months, Prince and farmers houses, and cottages, and schools, and academies-all vanished; and all the subjects were made equal, and free (as they were expressly told by the French General) to weep.
+They got their wish; the swarm of French locusts sat down on Neuwied's beautiful fields in 1793, and entrenched themselves; and in three months, Prince and farmers houses, and cottages, and schools, and academies-all had vanished; and all the subjects were made equal.
+But when they complained to the French General (René le Grand) of being plundered by his soldiers, he answered, with a contemptuous and cutting laugh, "All is ours-we have left you your eyes to cry."-(Report to the Convention, 13th June 1795.)